WENDI-A/WENDI-A/README.md

 ---

 ## 🧠 About Me

-I'm Wendimagegn Abera, a passionate **full-stack web developer** dedicated to building **modern, fast, and responsive web applications**.
-I specialize in turning ideas into functional, user-friendly software, combining clean code with intuitive UI/UX design.
-I thrive on solving **real-world problems** and constantly improving through **hands-on projects** and learning new technologies.
+I'm Wendimagegn Abera, a **Computer Science graduate from Hawassa University** and passionate **full-stack web developer**.
+I build **modern, fast, and responsive web applications**, turning ideas into user-friendly software with clean code and intuitive UI/UX.
+I enjoy **solving real-world problems** and continuously improving through hands-on projects and learning new technologies.

 ---